 Tribal Council adopted the Tawa'ovi Community Master Plan through the Office of Community Planning and Economic Development (OCPED).
-A Board of Directors for Tawa'ovi has been established to oversee the Administration of the project.
+Under the Hopi Tribe Resolution H-044-2001, the Tawa'ovi Community Development Team was created to oversee the master planned community.
 A multijurisdictional plan will be developed to establish authority and responsibilities.
-The Tawa'ovi Board has identified potable and irrigation water resources.
-Existing wells will be having been drilled and cased.
+The Tawa'ovi team will address development through affirming water rights, additional housing, and local economic development and Hopi tribal government expansion.
+The Tawa'ovi Team has identified potable and irrigation water resources.
+Existing well will be having been drilled and cased.
 Power resources have been identified, evaluated for cost effectiveness and contracts developed for service.
-Environmental and cultural clearances will be conducted.
+Environmental and cultural clearances have been completed by BIA issuing a Finding of No Significance Impact (FONSI) issued May 2014.
 Engineering plans will be developed along with the other elements of the infrastructure phases.
 Land grading plans need to be developed and the land graded in core areas.
 All construction will be accomplished according to the phased development plan.
+The Tawa'ovi project team plan is to create a corporation to oversee the master planned, including the power source to be approved by the Hopi Tribal Council.